Specular Matching - My top trick for creating composite photos in PhotoshopSep 09, 2022

 I like retouching workflows that I can rely on every time.

-There's a technique I teach in Chapter 7 of my new video course Creative Photoshop Compositing that I refer to as specular matching.
+There's a technique I teach in Chapter 7 of my new video course Photoshop Creative Effects: The Overlay Brush Workflow that I refer to as specular matching.
 If you only learned one quick trick from the course, this is the one I hope you'll get.

 Here it is in a nutshell: